 Minnesota will need to evaluate your credentials to make sure your qualifications are comparable to the Minnesota school counseling certification requirements.

 You will also have to request Minnesota Department of Education fingerprint cards in order to complete a background check.
-You can learn more about this process here.

 For more information, call the Minnesota Department of Education at the following number: (651) 582-8691